gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

    ~1 ms) and lands on the true optimum instead of orbiting it.
 Pivoting matters here: the two physics features correlate around +0.95, and Cramer's rule on that is numerically fragile.
 3. **Quality gate:** RMSE of the fit over its own training data must be ≤ `ML_BATCH_RMSE_GATE_MS` (400 ms).
 A model that can't fit its own data never gets valve control.
-On failure (or a singular/underdetermined solve) the model is simply left untrained and the corner keeps using lookup-table timing; the collected samples are kept.
-Training never deletes logged data — a sample good enough to log is good enough to keep.
+When a fit that had at least `ML_FIT_MIN_SAMPLES` valid samples is rejected — RMSE over the gate, or a singular/degenerate solve — the samples are treated as **unusable and wiped** (`clearPressureDataSingle`), and the corner re-collects from scratch on lookup-table timing.
+A solve skipped only because there are fewer than `ML_FIT_MIN_SAMPLES` samples is *not* bad data — those samples are kept and the model keeps collecting (this matters because every model is re-fit at boot, often on a partial set).
    Fitting happens in a temp model so a rejected fit never leaves half-written weights in the live one.
+(Earlier firmware kept rejected samples; that was reversed — unusable data is now discarded.)
 4. On success: weights are copied to the live model and saved to NVS, the RLS covariance is initialized from the batch fit ($P = (X^TX + ridge)^{-1}$), the outlier gate is seeded with the batch residual noise floor, and the model's **`trainedSampleCount`** is set to the number of valid